Author has written 10 stories for Hunger Games, Pokémon, and Harry Potter.

 We've all read about all kinds of Lily Evans-Potter, the ones that can't do anything wrong and the ones who seem to hold a grudge for absurd reasons.
 The ones who marry for love and the ones who were fed love potions by an evil James Potter.
 I enjoyed meeting them all, but now I'm presenting my own.
 The one that makes sense to me.

-The girl born in the 70s to a middle class family and yet who chose to get married at 18.
+The girl born in the 70s who got married at the tender age of 18.
 Who was said to be the brightest muggleborn witch of her generation yet chose to have a child at 20.
 The woman who fought in a war and somehow protected her son from the killing curse.

 Chapter 2 is about The Love, Lily's spell inside Harry, the Horcrux and young Harry growing up at the Dursleys.